Do you have overwhelming debt that you cannot pay and are thinking about filing bankruptcy to get a fresh start?

 9. What Usually Happens at the Meeting of Creditors

-The Bankruptcy Trustee will check your photo identification and proof of social security number.
+The Bankruptcy Trustee will check your photo identification.
 The Trustee will then swear you in and they will be asking you questions which you are answering under oath.

 10. Typical Questions the Trustee Asks at the 341 Meeting